-EUROPEAN WALKING HOLIDAYS
+WALKING HOLIDAYS IN THE UK

-2020
+2024

 ENGLAND - THE COTSWOLD WAY

 13-days / 12-nights SELF-GUIDED inn-to-inn walking holiday

 The lush green Cotswolds rise from the upper Thames valley to an escarpment or 'edge' above the Severn valley, with the highest point, Cleeve Hill, just over 300 metres above sea level.
 It is a quintessentially English landscape - rolling, verdant hills dotted with picturesque villages, medieval churches, stately country homes and ancient ruins.
 The Cotswold Way National Trail, 102 miles (164km) long, follows the escarpment through the Cotswolds Area of Outstanding Natural Beauty from the beautiful market town of Chipping Campden to the World Heritage-listed city of Bath.
-The walking is delightful, on well-maintained and waymarked footpaths, bridleways and quiet country lanes.
+The walking is delightful, on well-maintained waymarked footpaths, bridleways and quiet country lanes.
 The cottages, farmhouses, villages, and small towns of the Cotswolds are particularly attractive as they are mostly built from weathered honey-coloured limestone.
 You stay in carefully selected guesthouses and B&Bs in unspoilt, quiet hamlets and larger market towns with restaurants, cafés and traditional English pubs.
 The route takes you past many historic places, including the Tudor-era Sudeley Castle, Neolithic burial chambers and Iron Age hill forts and civil war battle sites.
 Nearly every village has a medieval church worth visiting.
 Book early, especially if travelling in the popular months of June and July, to avoid disappointment.
 Bank holidays and the Badminton horse trials (early May) can affect accommodation availability.
-Departs: Daily departures year-round - April to October recommended Starts: Chipping Campden Ends: Bath Cost from: \$2050 per person twin share Single room supplement from \$1100 Supplement for Friday/Saturday night stay in Bath - ask for details Includes: 12 nights' twin-share ensuite accommodation in carefully selected guesthouses or B&Bs; breakfast daily; inn-to-inn luggage transfers (1 bag per person, maximum weight 20kg); detailed route notes, maps and information pack; emergency assistance.
+Departs: Daily departures year-round - March to October recommended Starts: Chipping Campden Ends: Bath Cost from:\$3590 per person twin shareSingle room supplement from \$1755Solo traveller supplement from \$135 Supplement for Friday/Saturday night stay in Bath - ask for details Includes: 12 nights' twin-share ensuite accommodation in carefully selected guesthouses, B&Bs or small hotels; breakfast daily; inn-to-inn luggage transfers (1 bag per person, maximum weight 20kg); digital map, tracking app and information pack; emergency assistance.
 Not included:Lunches or dinners, drinks, entry fees, personal expenses, taxis/transfers used during the trip, travel to/from the start/end of the tour.
+Upgraded accommodation is available on request.
 Grading: Easy to moderate.
 Daily distances of up to 13 miles (21km), average of 4 to 6 hours' walking each day, over undulating terrain, with some steep ascents/descents (average daily ascent/descent 220 metres) and many traditional stiles (little ladders) to climb over farm fences.
-The weather in the Cotswolds is typically milder than other areas of England; however it is still unpredictable and changeable so be prepared for inclement weather.
+The weather in the Cotswolds is typically milder than other areas of England; however, it is still unpredictable and changeable so be prepared for inclement weather.
 You can shorten most days by using public transport or taxis (at own expense).
 Call OUTDOOR TRAVEL on 1800 331 582 for details and reservations